Future of the Cloud: 10 Trends Shaping 2025 and Beyond

 2. Large Organizations with Multi-Cloud and Hybrid Environments

 Multi-cloud and Hybrid (mixing cloud and on-premise infrastructure) environments are a trend that is here to stay.
-According to Forbes, by 2024, 85% of large-sized companies will have a multi-cloud strategy.
+According to Forbes and Gartner, by 2025, 85% of large-sized companies will have a multi-cloud strategy.
 Organizations recognize the importance of leveraging multiple cloud providers and on-premises infrastructure to optimize performance, enhance redundancy, and mitigate risks.

 The following trends also relate to this multi-cloud and hybrid approach as companies seek ways to balance flexibility and cost while increasing overall productivity with security and compliance in mind.